-Aim:
+Aim

-To ensure that all DSL/DDSLs have regard for Keeping Children Safe in Education and update their skills and knowledge every two years to understand any changes to national and local guidance's that are required to enable DSLs to carry out their duties to safeguard and promote the welfare of children.
+To ensure that all DSL/DDSLs have regard for Keeping Children Safe in Education and update their skills and knowledge every two years to understand any changes to national and local

 - Refresh DSL/DDSL training at 2 yearly intervals (Following DSL 2-day course).

-- Half day course either AM or PM
+- · Half day course either AM or PM

 - Delivered by PowerPoint virtually.